Call Center Representative Salary

-Survey results imply that Call Center Representatives deploy a deep pool of skills on the job.
-Most notably, skills in Insurance, Inside Sales, Customer Service Metrics, and Customer Relationship Management are correlated to pay that is above average, with boosts in pay of 5 percent.
+Survey takers working as Call Center Representatives report using a large range of professional skills.
+Most notably, skills in Customer Relationship Management, Customer Service Metrics, Insurance, and Inside Sales are correlated to pay that is above average, with boosts in pay of 5 percent.
 Skills that are correlated to lower pay, on the other hand, include Computer Service.
 Most people experienced in Customer Service also tend to know Customer Relations.
 Most people skilled in Phone Support are similarly competent in Call Center and Customer Relations.

 Pay by Experience Level for Call Center Representative